Concepts

 Overview

-Anchore Enterprise now supports the use of the open-source ClamAV malware scanner to detect malicious code embedded in container images.
+Anchore Enterprise provides malware scanning with the use ClamAV.
+ClamAV is an open-source antivirus solution designed to detect malicious code embedded in container images.

 Signature DB Updates